Paul Krugman: On working in the Reagan administration

 Krugman worked for Martin Feldstein when the latter was appointed chairman of the Council of Economic Advisers and chief economic advisor to President Ronald Reagan.
 He later wrote in an autobiographical essay, "It was, in a way, strange for me to be part of the Reagan Administration.
 I was then and still am an unabashed defender of the welfare state, which I regard as the most decent social arrangement yet devised."
 Krugman found the time "thrilling, then disillusioning".
-He did not fit into the Washington political environment, and was not tempted to stay on.
+He did not fit into the Washington political environment and was not tempted to stay on.

 On Gordon Brown vs. David Cameron

-According to Krugman, Gordon Brown and his party were unfairly blamed for the late-2000s financial crisis.
+According to Krugman, Gordon Brown and his party were unfairly blamed for the 2008 financial crisis.
 He has also praised the former British prime minister, whom he described as "more impressive than any US politician" after a three-hour conversation with him.
 Krugman asserted that Brown "defined the character of the worldwide financial rescue effort" and urged British voters not to support the opposition Conservative Party in the 2010 general election, arguing their Party Leader David Cameron "has had little to offer other than to raise the red flag of fiscal panic".